Ap0c/node-omxplayer/README.md

     + hdmi - the HDMI port audio output.
     + both - both of the above outputs.

 - `loop` (optional): Loop state, if set to true, will loop file if it is seekable.
 If left blank will default to false.

+    **Warning**: As stated above, if you quit node before quitting the player, a zombie process may be created.
+If this occurs when the loop option is in place, the `omxplayer` process may run indefinitely.

 - `initialVolume` (optional): The initial volume, omxplayer will start with this value (in millibels).
 If left blank will default to 0.

 ### player.newSource(*source*, *[output]*, *[loop]*, *[initialVolume]*)